 Matthew Hicks, Junior Student Representative

-Matthew is a second year Naturopathic Medical Student dual enrolled in the Master of Science in Integrative Medical Research program.
+Matthew is a second-year Naturopathic medical student dual enrolled in the Master of Science in Integrative Medicine Research program.
 A graduate of the University of Missouri-Kansas City, he earned a bachelor of liberal arts with minors in philosophy, history, and political science.
 He and his wife, Leanne, came to the west coast in 2010 looking for adventure.
 While attending chiropractic school he discovered the wonderful profession of naturopathic medicine.
-His goal from the beginning was to be a holistic primary care provider so making the switch wasn't a difficult decision.
+His goal from the beginning was to be a holistic primary care provider, so making the switch wasn't a difficult decision.
 His career goals include practicing using mind–body and physical medicine in conjunction with nutrition, doing research, teaching, writing, and advocating for integrative medicine.
-He, his wife and their two young children live in Portland, Oregon.
+He, his wife and their two young children live in Portland.
 They all love to camp and enjoy the gorgeous scenery of the Northwest.

 Kristin ten Broeck, Senior Student Representative

-Kristin ten Broeck is a third year Chinese medicine student.
+Kristin is a third-year Chinese medicine student.
 She grew up in northern New Jersey and in 2007 graduated from the School of Visual Arts in New York City.
 During her time as an undergraduate, Kristin studied art and documentary film as mediums to communicate health and environmental issues to the greater public.
 Currently she works at the Helfgott Research Institute as a student research assistant studying Chinese medicine and hemodynamics.
-Her interests, along with Chinese medicine, include the history and philosophy of medicine, permaculture, nutrition, pedagogy, whole systems research, nature cure, preventive and public health.
+Her interests, along with Chinese medicine, include the history and philosophy of medicine, permaculture, nutrition, pedagogy, whole systems research, nature cure, and preventive and public health.

 Emeritus (Non-Voting Members)